Hiking in Nahal Amud Nature Reserve

 HIKING IN UPPER NACHAL AMUD:

-This lookout was built after the 1936 to 1939 Arab riots during the British Mandate period to guard the water pumping station at Ein Yakim that supplied water to Safed.
+This lookout was built after the 1936 to 1939 Arab riots during the British Mandate period to guard the water pumping station at Ein Yakim supplying water to Safed.

 You will notice an aqueduct on your right.
 It had two functions.
-It is on a higher level than the descending stream, and Ein Yakim spring could therefore provide water for agriculture in the bustan (orchard) (#7).
+It is on a higher level than the descending stream and provided water for agriculture in the bustan (orchard) from Ein Yakim spring (#7).
 The flowing water also provided power for the flour mill (#10).

 Lengthening your hike:

-• It is possible to hike along Nahal Sekhvi from the Sekhvi Pools to Safed , a distance of 2.5 Km.
+It is possible to hike along Nahal Sekhvi from the Sekhvi Pools to Safed , a distance of 2.5 Km.
 This will bring you the Old Cemetery at Safed.
-It is also possible, of course, start your hike at Meron and hike all the way to Safed.
+You can also start your hike at Meron and hike all the way to Safed.
 To get back to your car, walk up from the cemetery in Safed to the main city road Jerusalem St. and take a taxi back to Meron.

 Hiking in Lower Nahal Amud:

-• You can go in either direction, but going up the wadi is incredibly beautiful.
+You can go in either direction, but going up the wadi is incredibly beautiful.
 Note the tall pillar not far from Route 8077 by Ein Amud.
 Amud means a pillar in Hebrew and Nahal Amud is so-called because of this pillar.
 Hike as far as you like.
-However, a reasonable place to turn around is at the National Water Carrier at Tsera Lookout Point.
-Note that the National Carrier crosses the Amud Stream in steel pipes and then goes up the other side of the bank.
+A reasonable place to turn around is by the National Water Carrier at Tsera Lookout Point.
+The National Water Carrier crosses the Amud Stream in steel pipes and then goes up the other side of the bank.
 The steel pipe is covered with concrete in the form of stairs.

-• You can also hike towards Lake Kinneret from the other side of Route 8077.
-You will pass the opening of three caves in the rock face that were inhabited in prehistoric times and there have been findings from the earliest period of human history.
-Entry to the caves is not permitted.
+You can also hike towards Lake Kinneret from the other side of Route 8077.
+You will pass the opening of three caves in the rock face that were inhabited in prehistoric times.
+There have been findings here from this very early period of human history.
+However, entry to the caves is not permitted.

 The aqueduct was used for bringing water to the orchard and driving the mill.